Vítor Almeida (footballer)

-Vítor Emanuel Prazeres de Almeida (born 5 February 1991) is a Portuguese footballer who plays for Atlético as a defender.
+Vítor Emanuel Prazeres de Almeida (born 5 February 1991), also known as Vítor Almeida (維托·阿爾梅達), is a footballer professional footballer who currently plays as a defender for Liga de Elite club Chao Pak Kei.
+Born in Portugal, he plays for the Macau national team.

 Career

 On 20 August 2014, Almeida made his professional debut with Atlético in a 2014–15 Taça da Liga match against Beira-Mar.
 Later in his career, he has been spending time in Macau, including three years at Benfica de Macau.
 He was critical of the Macanese league not being held during the COVID-19 pandemic in 2020.

+International career

+On June 19, 2023, Almeida made his debut for the Macau national team in a friendly match against Myanmar, which ended in defeat.